jorgetovar/personal-notes/technology/books/code-complete.md

 - Incidental complexity

 we should try to organize our programs in such a way that we can safely focus on one part of it at a time.

+ Clever designs are usually hard to understand.
+Instead make "simple" and "easy-to-understand" designs